Egress/Ingress Fire Safety Project

 The Public Works Department has reviewed the project for compliance with the California Environmental Quality Act (CEQA) and has identified the project as being Categorically Exempt under California Code of Regulations Sections 15301(c), Repair and maintenance of existing streets; 15301(h), Maintenance of existing landscaping and native growth; and 15304(i), Minor alterations to land.
 A Notice of Exemption approved by the Nevada County Board of Supervisors has been posted with the Nevada County Clerk’s Office and the State Clearinghouse.

-The project is scheduled to begin construction in late February/early March 2021 and is expected to be active through Spring 2022.
+The project is scheduled to begin construction in mid to late April 2021 and is expected to be active through Spring 2022.
 Traffic control will be provided on all affected roads during construction.
 Regular updates will be provided on the Nevada County Department of Public Works project website, Facebook page, as well as on Nextdoor.com.